P1rate01/Open-Graph-Protocol/README.md

 # Open-Graph-Protocol
-The Open Graph Protocol is the use of Meta Data within a webpage to represent the content of a page.
+Open Graph is an internet protocol that was originally created by Facebook to standardize the use of metadata within a webpage to represent the content of a page.
+Within it, you can provide details as simple as the title of a page or as specific as the duration of a video.